alwaysdata/documentation/content/advanced/migrations/vps-and-dedicated-migrations/required-migrations-process/index.en.md

 {{% /notice %}}

 ### Step 7 - Finalization: accounts relocation to the client server
-**The client server is reinstalled.** Support contacts the user to transparently move back accounts. *This move can take place in working hours and days*.
+**The client server is reinstalled.** Support contacts the user to move back accounts. *This finalization step can be performed by the support in working hours and days or by the user.*

 This final relocation of accounts causes a disruption per account equivalent to the unavailability at the time of the first migration.